-The initial consultation with your Surgeon will enable him to assess your individual needs based on a physical examination to determine the extent of surgery necessary and any combinations of surgery such as the addition of Liposuction to give you the best possible result.
+The initial consultation with your Surgeon will enable him to assess your individual needs based on a physical examination to determine the extent of stomach lift necessary and any combinations of surgery such as the addition of Liposuction to give you the best possible result.
 You will be given information regarding your surgical procedure.
 Factors such as your concerns and expectations will also be discussed.
 Be frank in discussing your expectations with Doctor and remember to mention whether or not you smoke and if you are taking any medications.

 Our Surgeons recommend a second or subsequent consultation prior to proceeding with any surgery.
 The second or subsequent consults will give you the chance to discuss or confirm any queries that may have arisen since the initial consultation.
 Any subsequent consultations are at no additional cost to you.
 It may be helpful to write any further questions down as you think of them and take that list with you for your second or subsequent consultations.
 This will help to ensure that you’ve gathered all the information required before making your decision.

-Auckland Plastic Surgical Centre has fully qualified staff, including a Cosmetic Consultant who can assist you in your inquiries at any time, either by phone or appointment.
+Auckland Plastic Surgical Centre has fully qualified staff, including a Cosmetic Consultant who can assist you in your stomach lift inquiries at any time, either by phone or appointment.
 This service is available at no cost to you.